simongravelle/simongravelle.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: CNRS research scientist, MSCA Fellow
+role: CNRS research scientist

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: LiPhy, UGA, CNRS
+  - name: LIPhy, Grenoble, France
     url: https://liphy.univ-grenoble-alpes.fr/

 # Short bio (displayed in user profile at end of posts)
-bio: I am a computer physicist in soft matter and fluids at interfaces at LIPhy (UGA/CNRS) in Grenoble, France.
+bio: Computer physicist in soft matter and fluids at interfaces in LIPhy (UGA, CNRS), in Grenoble, France.

 # Interests to show in About widget
 interests: